SamsamTS/CS-FindIt/README.md

 ## Change Notes

-Implemented and planned be included in the next release:
+Implemented and planned to be included in the next release:

 New in v1.6.9:
 - Custom tag batch actions: